Sage-Bionetworks/schematic/docs/source/installation.rst

 Once you have obtained credentials, be sure that the json file generated is named in the same way as the ``service_acct_creds`` parameter in your ``config.yml`` file.
 You will find more context on the ``config.yml`` in section [6.
 Set up configuration files](#6-set-up-configuration-files).

 .. note::
    Running ``schematic init`` is no longer supported due to security concerns.
 To obtain ``schematic_service_account_creds.json``, please follow the `instructions <https://scribehow.com/shared/Enable_Google_Drive_and_Google_Sheets_APIs_for_project__yqfcJz_rQVeyTcg0KQCINA>`_.
-Schematic uses Google’s API to generate Google sheet templates that users fill in to provide (meta)data.
+Schematic uses Google's API to generate Google sheet templates that users fill in to provide (meta)data.
 Most Google sheet functionality could be authenticated with service account.
 However, more complex Google sheet functionality requires token-based authentication.
 As browser support that requires the token-based authentication diminishes, we are hoping to deprecate token-based authentication and keep only service account authentication in the future.

 .. note::
    Use the ``schematic_service_account_creds.json`` file for the service account mode of authentication (*for Google services/APIs*).
 Service accounts are special Google accounts that can be used by applications to access Google APIs programmatically via OAuth2.0, with the advantage being that they do not require human authorization.